nbeversl/urtext_docs/Reference Documentation/README.md

 ... to your Sublime project settings file.

 (Ignore the JSON syntax pass markers above beginning with `%%`.
-See | Embedded Syntaxes and Pass Markers >oy5 )
+See | Escaping Sections of Text >oy5 )

 ### Full Screen / Distraction Free Mode